Management by objectives

-Management by objectives (MBO), also known as management by planning (MBP), was first popularized by Peter Drucker in his 1954 book The Practice of Management.
-Management by objectives is the process of defining specific objectives within an organization that management can convey to organization members, then deciding how to achieve each objective in sequence.
-This process allows managers to take work that needs to be done one step at a time to allow for a calm, yet productive work environment.
-In this system of management, individual goals are synchronized with the goals of the organization.

-An important part of MBO is the measurement and comparison of an employee's actual performance with the standards set.
-Ideally, when employees themselves have been involved with the goal-setting and choosing the course of action to be followed by them, they are more likely to fulfill their responsibilities.
+Management by objectives (MBO), also known as management by planning (MBP), is a management style involving the defining of specific objectives within an organization and subsequent deciding how to achieve each objective in sequence.
+It was first popularized by Peter Drucker in his 1954 book The Practice of Management.
+In this system of management, individual goals are synchronized with the goals of the organization, with employee performance being measured and compared with set standards.
+According to MBO theory, when employees themselves have been involved with the goal-setting and choosing the course of action to be followed by them, they are more likely to fulfill their responsibilities.

-According to George S. Odiorne, the system of management by objectives can be described as a process whereby the superior and subordinate jointly identify common goals, define each individual's major areas of responsibility in terms of the results expected of him or her, and use these measures as guides for operating the unit and assessing the contribution of each of its members.
-MBO refers to the process of setting goals for the employees so that they know what they are supposed to do at the workplace.
-Management by Objectives defines roles and responsibilities for the employees and help them chalk out their future course of action in the organization.
+According to George S. Odiorne, the system of management by objectives can be described as a process whereby the superior and subordinate jointly identify common goals, define each individual's major areas of responsibility in terms of expected results, and use these measures as guides for operating the unit and assessing the contribution of each of its members.

-History Of MBO
+History

 Peter Drucker first used the term "management by objectives" in his 1954 book The Practice of Management.
-While the basic ideas of MBO were not original to Drucker, they pulled from other management practices to create a complete 'system'.
-The idea draws on the many ideas presented in Mary Parker Follett's 1926 essay, The Giving of Orders.

-After the term and idea were brought up, Drucker's student, George Odiorne, continued to develop the idea in his book Management Decisions by Objectives, published in the mid-1960s.
-MBO was popularized by companies like Hewlett-Packard, who claimed it led to their success.
+While the basic ideas of MBO were not original to Drucker, he pulled from other management practices to create a complete system.
+MBO draws on Mary Parker Follett's 1926 essay, The Giving of Orders.
+Drucker's student, George Odiorne, continued to develop the idea in his book Management Decisions by Objectives, published in the mid-1960s.
+MBO was popularized by companies like Hewlett-Packard, which claimed it led to their success.
+While the practice is used today, it may go by different names.

-Concept and framework

-Management by objectives at its core is the process of employers/supervisors attempting to manage their subordinates by introducing a set of specific goals that both the employee and the company strive to achieve in the near future, and working to meet those goals accordingly.